-Maintenance Tips for Powder Coated Fencing & Gates
+Maintenance Tips for Powder-Coated Fencing & Gates

 Powdercoating doesn’t require much maintenance, but for your fence or gate to stay in top shape, a little bit of cleaning and care can go a long way.

-Counteracting dirt and salt build up
+Counteracting dirt and salt build-up

-Powdercoating is a great way to prevent steel fencing from salt damage on fences and gates located near the ocean, like the Western Suburbs of Perth.
-However, over time, without at least an annual clean down, salt can build up on the coating and dull the colour of give a chalky appearance.
+Powdercoating is a great way to prevent steel fencing from salt damage on fences and gates located near the ocean, such as in the Western Suburbs of Perth.
+However, over time, without at least an annual clean down, salt can build up on the coating and dull the colour, giving the product a chalky appearance.

-Tips for cleaning powdercoated fencing & gates
+Tips for cleaning powder-coated fencing & gates

-- Wipe gently with a wet sponge to remove loose dirt and debris.
-You can also use a soft brush; the idea here is to get rid of most of the surface level dust and dirt
+- Wipe your fence or gate gently with a wet sponge to remove loose dirt and debris.
+You can also use a soft brush; the idea here is to remove most of the surface-level dust and dirt.

-- To get rid of salt and other harder to remove deposits, use a soft brush and a mild household detergent
+- To get rid of salt and other harder-to-remove deposits, use a soft brush and a mild household detergent.